Type of LLC: Everything You Need to Know

 Pass through taxation is a benefit, yet also a disadvantage in that the taxes are higher at the personal level than taxes at the corporate level.
 You will also be required to pay for federal inclusions such as Medicaid and Social Security.
 Additionally, you will have to keep careful records of business expenses, making sure they're kept separate from your personal finances.
 This is your only method of ensuring limited liability.
 In the event a member leaves the LLC, it is terminated and no longer exists even though the other members may wish to remain.
 A business checking account is required for LLCs, which can incur fees and monthly expenses, that may not be desirable.

 If you need help with deciding on a type of LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.